microsoft/CCF/doc/generated/config.rst

 ``ledger``
 ----------

+This section includes configuration for the ledger directories and files.

 - ``directory``: Path to main ledger directory.
 Default: ``"ledger"``.

 - ``read_only_directories``: Paths to read-only ledger directories.
 Note that only '.committed' files will be read from these directories.